Adamslab/OpenSlider/Electronics/Electronics Readme.txt

 Rambo 1.1a

 It is possible to also use other stepper drivers instead of the standard A4988.
 For example, you could upgrade to the TMC2130 for interpolated microstepping and quieter operation.
+If you are going to use audio from a device mounted directly to the slider, I suggest using TMC2130 drivers to reduce motor noise.
 I chose A4988 due to the low cost.

+Three NEMA 17 stepper motors and one 28BYJ-48 motor are used.
+Virtually any NEMA 17 motors will work, as long as they are not extremely low power, or extremely overpowered.
+I suggest NEMA motors rated to at least 20Ncm.

 Bill of Electronic Materials: